Syphon Brew -

 - Gently stir the coffee with a stirring paddle or spoon.
 Briskly remove from the heat source.

-- This will create a rapid change in temperature & vapour pressure, causing the coffee to be drawn back into the globe below.
+- This will create a rapid change in temperature & vapor pressure, causing the coffee to be drawn back into the globe below.

 - Pour and enjoy!